On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: An overview, preliminaries and basic set-up

-For one thing, in case $\alpha =3$, the residual series of hyperplane series are nets and it is possible to derive the basic properties such as irreducibility, existence as well as the number of moduli of the Hilbert scheme of linearly normal curves by considering the corresponding property of the Severi variety of plane curves, which has been proven to be effective to a certain extent in some previous works on the subject; \cite{lengthy, JPAA, KKy1, KK3}.
+In case $\alpha =3$, the residual series of hyperplane series are nets and it is possible to derive the basic properties such as irreducibility, existence as well as the number of moduli of the Hilbert scheme of linearly normal curves by considering the corresponding property of the Severi variety of plane curves, which has been proven to be effective to a certain extent in some previous works on the subject; \cite{lengthy, JPAA, KKy1, KK3}.
 In this paper we consider Hilbert scheme of linear normal curves with index of speciality $\alpha =4$.
 Equivalently we study the Hilbert schemes of non-degenerate, smooth and linearly normal curves in $\PP^r$ ($r\ge 3$) of degree $d=g+r-4$.
 We show the existence as well as non-existence of $\HL{d,g,r}$ for every triple $(d,g,r)$ with $g-d+r=4$.
 We also determine the irreducibility of $\HL{d,g,r}$ for specific triples $(d,g,r)=(2r+4,r+8,r)$ with $3\le r\le 8$ which is of some particular interest.
-We study $\HL{d,g,r}$ for the triples $(d,g,r)=(2r+5,r+9,r)$ ($3\le r\le 11$) as well -- which is another family of similar kind -- and give a partial irreducibility result.
+We also study $\HL{d,g,r}$ for the triples $(d,g,r)=(2r+5,r+9,r)$ ($3\le r\le 11$) and give a partial irreducibility result.